Quantum jump correlations in long-range dissipative spin systems via cluster and cumulant expansions

 The characterization of such nonequilibrium phases usually relies on the analysis of steady-state properties.
 In this framework, one typically identifies suitable order parameters (such as magnetization) and studies their expectation values in the long-time limit of the dynamics, described by a Lindblad master equation.
 By tracking how these observables behave as a function of system parameters, one can infer the presence of phase transitions and classify the corresponding phases~\cite{Minganti2018,Kessler2012}.

 Another perspective emerges when the dissipative evolution is interpreted as the ensemble average over stochastic quantum trajectories associated with continuous monitoring of the environment degrees of freedom~\cite{molmer1993monte,Daley04032014}.
 In this picture, individual realizations of the dynamics are punctuated by quantum jumps, corresponding to detection events (or {\it clicks}) in the measurement record~\cite{landi2024current}: the position in space and time of the detection events depends from the many-body wavefunction and can carry detailed information about the system’s collective state.

-Accessing and analyzing such correlations opens a route to probing nonequilibrium physics beyond conventional steady-state observables.
+This idea led to the so-called thermodynamics of trajectories~\cite{garrahan2010thermodynamics, carollo2023thermoquantcomp}, where dynamical fluctuations are probed by biasing the probability of trajectories according to time-integrated observables, such as the dynamical activity.
+In the quantum-jump setting considered below, this biased evolution takes the form of a {\it tilted} Lindblad master equation, where the counting field weights the jump term and thereby provides access to the full counting statistics of detection events.
+This approach has been extensively used to identify dynamical phase transitions in a variety of settings, including kinetically constrained models~\cite{vanwijland2007constrained, garrahan2012facilitated, carollo2025constraineddiscretetime, cea2026largedeviationsconditionedmonitored, cech2026classicalstochasticmonitoredquantum}, superconducting circuits~\cite{garrahan2012super}, Rydberg gases~\cite{garrahan2018rydberg}, and interacting spin models~\cite{garrahan2012ising,garrahan2013manymodels,fitzner2026}.
+More recently, correlations between quantum jump events have been shown to be linked to changes in the entanglement structure of monitored quantum systems~\cite{yamamoto2026_01,yamamoto2026_02}.

-Recent work has shown that correlations between quantum jump events can reveal hidden structures in open and monitored quantum systems and provide new signatures of both nonequilibrium phases~\cite{fitzner2026} and changes in the entanglement structure~\cite{yamamoto2026_01,yamamoto2026_02}.
-However, in systems with long-range interactions~\cite{liMonitoredLongrangeInteracting2025a,delmonteMeasurementinducedPhaseTransitions2025,liEmergentDeterministicEntanglement2025}, the nature of these correlations remains largely unexplored.
-In particular, due to the non-ballistic spread of excitations~\cite{Eisert2013,Hauke2013,Santos2016} and entanglement~\cite{Schachenmayer}, it is not yet clear how spatial and temporal correlations between detection events encode the presence of different phases, nor how they are influenced by the collective nature of the dynamics.
+In open systems with long-range interactions~\cite{liMonitoredLongrangeInteracting2025a,delmonteMeasurementinducedPhaseTransitions2025,liEmergentDeterministicEntanglement2025, lesanovsky2024timecrystals}, the nature of these correlations remains largely unexplored.
+In particular, due to the non-ballistic spread of excitations and entanglement~\cite{Eisert2013,Hauke2013,Schachenmayer,Santos2016,Cevolani2018,Schneider2021}, it is not yet clear how spatial and temporal correlations between detection events encode the presence of different phases, nor how they are influenced by the collective nature of the dynamics.